-The control for this feature is located below the lamp control dial on the left side of the instrument panel.
-It automatically switches the parking lamps and low-beam headlamps on and off by sensing how dark it is outside.
+This feature is located below the lamp dial on the left side of the instrument panel.
+It automatically turns the parking lamps and low-beam headlamps on and off by sensing how dark it is outside.

-To operate the Twilight Sentinel, the ignition must be in ON or START and the Twilight Sentinel must be turned on by pressing the OFF button (an indicator light in the button will be off when the Twilight Sentinel is activated).
+To operate the Twilight Sentinel, the ignition must be in ON or START and the Twilight Sentinel must be turned on by pressing the OFF button (the indicator light in the button will be off when the Twilight Sentinel is activated).
 If the system senses it is dark enough outside, the lamps will turn on.
-The lamps turn off when the system detects that it is bright outside.
+The lamps turn off when the system detects that it is bright enough outside.

-If you turn the control dial all the way up, the lamps will remain on for about three minutes after the ignition has been turned to OFF or LOCK.
-If you turn the control dial all the way down, the lamps will go off quickly.
+If you turn the knob all the way up, the lamps will remain on for about three minutes after the ignition has been turned to OFF or LOCK.
+If you turn the knob all the way down, the lamps will go off quickly.
 You can adjust the delay time from a few seconds up to three minutes.